yobasystems/alpine/README.md

-This docker image is the base Alpine Linux.
+This Container image is the base Alpine Linux.
 For more info on versions & support see [Releases](https://wiki.alpinelinux.org/wiki/Alpine_Linux:Releases)

 ----